lungyongmi/lungyongmi.github.io/_portfolio/portfolio-2.md

 <font size=3>
 ・The new app should set goal for an average rating above 3.8. <br/>
-・Paid Apps have better ratings, and the average rating is 4.0. <br/>
+・Paid Apps have better ratings, and the average price is 4.0. <br/>
 ・Games and Entertainment genre have high competition. <br/>
 ・The average ratings in Catelog, Medical and Navigation genre are very low.<br/>
-・Apps with 4-5 screenshots showed for display and 10-30 languages supporting have better ratings. </font>
+・Apps with 4-5 screenshots showed for display and 10-30 supporting languages have better ratings. </font>